B28 Limited function/disability (ICD-10:Z73.6)

 Medical History

-• Gather information about the patient’s medical conditions, including any chronic illnesses or previous injuries.
+• Gather comprehensive information about the patient’s medical conditions, including chronic illnesses, previous injuries, and genetic predispositions[19]

-• Identify any risk factors that may contribute to limited function/disability.
+• Identify risk factors that may contribute to functional limitations[20]

-• Assess the patient’s symptoms and their impact on daily activities.
+• Assess the onset, progression, and impact of symptoms on daily activities[21]

 Physical Examination

-• Perform a thorough physical examination to assess muscle strength, range of motion, and coordination.
+• Perform thorough physical examination to assess muscle strength, range of motion, and coordination[22]

 Laboratory Tests

-• Blood tests: May be used to assess for underlying medical conditions such as diabetes, thyroid disorders, or vitamin deficiencies.
+• Blood tests: Screen for underlying conditions such as diabetes, thyroid disorders, vitamin deficiencies, or inflammatory markers[25]

-• Imaging studies: X-rays, CT scans, or MRIs may be ordered to evaluate the musculoskeletal system or identify any structural abnormalities.
+• Imaging studies: X-rays, CT scans, or MRIs to evaluate musculoskeletal system and identify structural abnormalities[26]

-• Neurological tests: These tests may be conducted to assess nerve function and identify any neurological disorders.
+• Neurological tests: Evaluate nerve function and identify neurological disorders[27]

 Follow-up and Patient Education

-• Schedule regular follow-up appointments to monitor the patient’s progress and adjust treatment plans if necessary.
+• Schedule regular follow-up appointments to monitor patient progress and adjust treatment plans as necessary[30]

-• Provide education to the patient and their caregivers about managing symptoms, preventing complications, and promoting overall well-being.
+• Provide education to patients and caregivers about managing symptoms, preventing complications, and promoting overall well-being[31]

 Possible Interventions